-- Before connecting any wires, determine all wire routes to and from the inverter throughout the home or cabin. - Conductors passing through walls or other structural members must be protected to minimize insulation damage such as chafing, which can be caused by vibration or constant rubbing. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Make sure all wires have a smooth bend radius and do not become kinked. - Both AC and DC overcurrent protection must be provided as part of the installation.
+- Before connecting any wires, determine all wire routes to and from the inverter throughout the RV, vehicle, or boat. - Conductors passing through walls or other structural members must be protected to minimize insulation damage such as chafing, which can be caused by vibration or constant rubbing. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Make sure all wires have a smooth bend radius and do not become kinked. - Both AC and DC overcurrent protection must be provided as part of the installation.

-- DC wires and cables should be tied together with wire ties or electrical tape approximately every 6 inches.
-This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces wear on the inverter's filter capacitors. - Use only copper wires with a minimum temperature rating of 75°C. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized; the exceptions are the DC overcurrent disconnect in the positive line and a shunt in the negative line.
-Any other additional connection will contribute to additional voltage drops, and these extra connections points may loosen during use. - All wiring to the battery terminals should be checked periodically (once a month) for proper tightness.
-The torque requirement for the DC terminals is between 10 to 12 foot-pounds.
-If you don't have a torque wrench, ensure all DC terminals are tight and cannot move.
+- Do not attempt to use a vehicle metal frame in place of the negative connection or DC ground.
+The inverter requires a reliable negative and ground return path directly to the battery. - DC wires and cables should be tied together with wire ties or electrical tape approximately every 6 inches.
+This helps improve the surge capability and reduces the effects of inductance, which improves the inverter waveform and reduces wear on the inverter's filter capacitors. - Use only copper wires with a minimum temperature rating of 75°C. - To ensure the maximum performance from the inverter, all connections from the battery bank to the inverter should be minimized; the exceptions are the DC overcurrent disconnect in the positive line.